‘Professional’ Challenges for the Safety ‘Industry’

 · the whole body of persons engaged in a calling

-Hurd lists five essentials of what he terms ‘real’ professionalism, namely:
+Hurd lists five essentials for what he terms ‘real’ professionalism, namely:

 Based upon the literature (Boreham, 1976; Balthazard, 2015; Evans, 2008; Freegard, 2012; Loughran, 2014; Postema, 1980; Servage, 2009; Strike, K, 1990; Weckert, and Lucas, 2013) I have assembled the following as commonly accepted characteristics of professionalization, these are: